chloegaul/Dissertation/README.md

 }

-#Drop Out Function

-#To be applied to survival data sets that do not yet take into account drop out during the trial, and returns a data set
-#That has some observations amended in a way that reflects a certain expected drop out rate throughout the trial.
+#Construct a function to apply to a full survival data set that is otherwise finalised but no patients have dropped out
+#When there is no drop out assumed, this function does not need to be used
+#When some drop out is expected, this function alters the survival data set to reflect a certain incidence of drop out in the trial

-#Says that whether or not someone has dropped out is binomially distributed with a probability p of dropping out: Bin(p).
+#Whether or not someone has dropped out is binomially distributed with a probability p of dropping out: Bin(p).
-#Using this, randomly decide whether each observation is from someone who has dropped out or not.
+#Use this to randomly decide whether each observation is from a patient who has dropped out, and randomly assign new event time no larger than their

-#For the ones who have, give them a new event time: eventtime x p, where p is a randomly generated number between 0 and 1.
-#Will also need to say that the observation is now censored, and the event time is the time of their dropping out
-#This results in event times that are correlated to the time that they dropped out, which is reasonable because the event time
-#a person is censored at when they drop out, is certainly related to when they have dropped out.
-#For example, someone would not be censored at 5 months when they didn't drop out until 10 months in.

-#When someone has not dropped out, their observation remains the same.
+#simulated event time for patients considered to have dropped out.

 DropOut <- function(DataWithoutDropOut, probdropout){

   #DataWithoutDropOut: A survival data set that does not yet take into account drop out
-  #probdropout: the expected drop out rate of the trial: eg 0.05 for 5% drop out rate
+  #probdropout: the expected drop out rate of the trial expressed as a decimal, for example: 0.05 for 5% drop out rate

-  DropoutIndicator <- rbinom(n = nrow(DataWithoutDropOut), size = 1, prob = probdropout) #Create dropout indicator
+  DropoutIndicator <- rbinom(n = nrow(DataWithoutDropOut), size = 1, prob = probdropout) #Create dropout indicator, binomially distributed with drop out rate p
-  DataWithIndicator <- as.data.frame(cbind(DataWithoutDropOut, DropoutIndicator)) #Add the indicator variable to select observations that have dropped out
+  DataWithIndicator <- as.data.frame(cbind(DataWithoutDropOut, DropoutIndicator)) #Add the indicator variable to data set to assign observations from drop out

   for(i in 1:nrow(DataWithIndicator)){
     if (DataWithIndicator[i, ]$DropoutIndicator == 1) {
-      p <- runif(1, 0, 1)
-      DataWithIndicator[i, ]$ActualEventTime <- DataWithIndicator[i, ]$ActualEventTime*p #If they've dropped out give random event time less than the simulated one
+      p <- runif(1, 0, 1) #Generate a random number, uniformly distributed for equal chance of any number between 0 and 1 DataWithIndicator[i, ]$ActualEventTime <- DataWithIndicator[i, ]$ActualEventTime*p #If patients has dropped out assign random event time less than simulated time
-      DataWithIndicator[i, ]$status <- rep(0, 1) #And consider it censored
+      DataWithIndicator[i, ]$status <- rep(0, 1) #Indicate that this observation has is censored
     } else{
-      DataWithIndicator[i, ]$ActualEventTime <- DataWithIndicator[i, ]$ActualEventTime #If they haven't dropped out it stays the same.
+      DataWithIndicator[i, ]$ActualEventTime <- DataWithIndicator[i, ]$ActualEventTime #If patient hasn't dropped out event time remains the same
-      DataWithIndicator[i, ]$status <- DataWithIndicator[i, ]$status
+      DataWithIndicator[i, ]$status <- DataWithIndicator[i, ]$status #censoring status remains the same.
     }
   }
-  return(DataWithIndicator)
+  return(DataWithIndicator) #Returns data set with drop out taken into account.
 }

-#Use these three functions to simulate a data set to be used directly in power analysis, that has been adjusted for drop out and to
-#Reflect participants being recruited at different times across a period.
+#Combine functions SimOneArmSurvivalData, RecruitmentAdjustment and DropOut into one function that simulates a finalised survival (exponential) data set

 CompleteTrialSimulation <- function(n1, lambda1, mfut, label1, n2, lambda2, label2, StartofRecruitment, EndofRecruitment, probdropout){

-  ConcurrentControlData <- SimOneArmSurvivalData(n1, lambda1, label1) #Simulate concurrent control survival data
+  ConcurrentControlData <- SimOneArmSurvivalData(n1, lambda1, label1) #Simulate true control survival data and give control label

-  TreatmentData <- SimOneArmSurvivalData(n2, lambda2, label2) #Simulate treatment group survival data
+  TreatmentData <- SimOneArmSurvivalData(n2, lambda2, label2) #Simulate true treatment group survival dara and give treatment label

-  FullTrialData <- rbind(ConcurrentControlData, TreatmentData) #Create full survival data set of survival times
+  FullTrialData <- rbind(ConcurrentControlData, TreatmentData) #Combine true control and treatment data into one data set

   FullTrialData <- FullTrialData[ , -2] #Remove duplicate id column

-  FullTrialDataRecruitmentAdj <- RecruitmentAdjustment(FullTrialData, StartofRecruitment, EndofRecruitment, mfut)
+  FullTrialDataRecruitmentAdj <- RecruitmentAdjustment(FullTrialData, StartofRecruitment, EndofRecruitment, mfut) #Assign recruitment time and adjust event time
+                                                                                                                  #censoring when appropriate

-  FinalTrialData <- DropOut(FullTrialDataRecruitmentAdj, probdropout)
+  FinalTrialData <- DropOut(FullTrialDataRecruitmentAdj, probdropout) #Apply drop out function to take into account a certain rate of patient drop out

-  return(FinalTrialData)
+  return(FinalTrialData) #return final survival data set

 }

-#Power Functions
+# - POWER FUNCTIONS- To be considered alongside Sections 6.2, 6.5.1, 6.5.2, and 6.6 -

+#Some notes on the following functions:

+#THE CHOICE OF LAMBDA1 AND LAMBDA2 DETERMINES WHETHER THIS FUNCTION CALCULATES POWER OR TYPE 1 ERROR RATE.
+#When lambda1 = lambda2, type 1 error rate is calculated, as no true difference in survival times between treatments exists
+#When lambda1 is not equal to lambda2, this function calculates power, as there is a true difference in survival times between treatment arms.

+#Any functions using historical trial data should have as its input a historical data set where the TREATMENT group observations
+#have the same label as the CONTROL group observations of the current data set, given to be 1 here.
+#This is what is required for the model to recognise both historical and current data as being control observations.

 #Power when using Separate Analysis

 PowerSeparateAnalysis <- function(n1, n2, lambda1, lambda2, M, mfut, alpha, label1, label2, probdropout, StartofRecruitment, EndofRecruitment) {

-  #For the use of CompleteTrialSimulation:
   #n1 : number of participants in control group
   #n2 : number of participants in treatment group
-  #lambda1 : exponential scale parameter for survival distribution of control group
+  #lambda1 : exponential scale parameter for survival times in the control group
-  #lambda2 : exponential scale parameter for survival distribution of treatment group
+  #lambda2 : exponential scale parameter for survival times in the treatment group

-  #mfut: max follow up time
+  #mfut: Maximum follow up time = accrual period + minimum follow up
   #label1: identifer to be given to control group
   #label2: identifier to be given to treatment group

-  #For actual power calculation
+  #probdropout: drop out rate
+  #StartofRecruitment: Usually 0 as this would be the start of the trial
+  #EndofRecruitment: The length of the accrual period

+  #Recruitment and follow up times are given in months throughout this analysis, but can be expressed as any unit of time as long as the
+  #hazard rates lambda1 and lambda2 have also been calculated using this same measurement.

   #M: Number of trials to be simulated
   #alpha : two sided significance level

-  N <- rep(NA, M) #Creating a vector in which we can store indicator variable of whether or not the null hypothesis was rejected for each
+  N <- rep(NA, M) #Create a vector in which an indicator variable of whether or not the null hypothesis was rejected for each simulated trial will be stored
-  #simulated trial

   for (i in 1:M) {

-    #Simulate current data set
+    #Simulate a full current data set, representing a current survival trial
     CurrentData <- CompleteTrialSimulation(n1, lambda1, mfut, label1, n2, lambda2, label2, StartofRecruitment, EndofRecruitment, probdropout)

+    #Use survival object to fit a cox proportional hazards model, conditional on the arm of the trial to estimate treatment effect
-    ModelSeparate <- coxph(Surv(ActualEventTime, status) ~ Arm, data = CurrentData) #Use survival object to fit a cox proportional hazards model.
+    ModelSeparate <- coxph(Surv(ActualEventTime, status) ~ Arm, data = CurrentData)

-    if (summary(ModelSeparate)$coefficients[,5] < alpha) { #Assign a value of 1 to the vector N if the null hypothesis was rejected, and zero if wasn't
+    if (summary(ModelSeparate)$coefficients[,5] < alpha) { #Assign a value of 1 to the vector N if the null hypothesis was rejected, and zero if it was not
       N[i] <- 1
     } else {
       N[i] <- 0
     }
   }
-  return(sum(N)/M) #Number of trials that rejected the null/total trials = power.
+  return(sum(N)/M) #return proportion of trials that rejected the null hypothesis, out of those simulated.
 }

-#Note that the functions using historical trial data only work if the TREATMENT of historical is given a value of 1 - as this is what becomes control
-#in the current trial, and needs to have a value of 1 to be recognized as a control observation.

 #Power when using Pooled Analysis to borrow historical data